 Understanding how the 80-20 rule applies to different areas of your business and your life can completely change the way you interact with the world.

-You can use marketing automation tools like the Maropost Marketing Cloud to collect and analyze marketing data for you or even to automate 80% of your sales and marketing so you can focus on the 20% that really matters to your business.
+You can use marketing automation tools like the Maropost for Marketing to collect and analyze marketing data for you or even to automate 80% of your sales and marketing so you can focus on the 20% that really matters to your business.